Discover Calm, Confidence & Clarity and live the life you want

 We collect data about you through a variety of different methods including:

 - Dubsado CRM to aid you to fill in forms on our website and complete our pre-session information;

 - communicating with us directly including by post, phone, email, social media messaging;

 - verbally during a treatment session;

-- using Paypal to complete your payment.
+- using Stripe to complete a payment.

 How we use your data and for what purpose

 We may process the following categories of personal data about you: